shajra/shajra-provisioning/README.md

 nix run github:shajra/shajra-provisioning/shajra-home-manager switch
 ```

 Managing the home directory with a separate command from the command for system-level configuration is a design decision to help with system stability.
-We can experiment more with our user-level configuration without worrying about accidentally breaking the whole system.
-In fact, we don't even need to use the system-level provisioning if we don't want to, and can just use the home manager alone.
+We can experiment more with our user-level configuration without accidentally breaking the whole system.
+We don't even need to use the system-level provisioning if we don't want to, and we can use Home Manager alone.

 After we have Git on the system, we can also clone this repository to any target system for more convenient provisioning.